0xAX/asm/content/asm_1.md

 ![registers](/content/assets/registers.png)

 We can consider each register as a very small memory slot that can store a value with a size specified in the table above.
 For example, the `rax` register can contain a value of up to `64` bits, the `ax` register may contain a value of up to `16` bits, and so on.
 In the next posts, we will learn more about `rax`, `rdi`, `rbx`, and other registers.
 For now, it is enough to consider them just as small memory slots that a CPU can access fast.
 Despite these registers are called **general-purpose registers**, does it mean that we may use any register for any purpose?
 The simple answer is yes.
+We can use them to perform arithmetic, logical, data transfer and other basic operations.
 However, there are specific cases when you should use these registers as specified in the [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface) and the [calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions) documents.
 Since these posts are focused on assembly for Linux `x86_64`, the registers have the following meanings:

 - `rax` - used to store temporary values.
 In the case of a [system call](https://en.wikipedia.org/wiki/System_call), it should store the system call number.
 - `rdi` - used to pass the first argument to a function.